A small-time coupling between $\Lambda$-coalescents and branching processes

 \subsubsection{Evolution of the number of types}

-Let $Z$ be a CSBP with branching mechanism $\psi$ started from $Z_0=1$, and assume that Grey's condition (\ref{E:grey0}) is satisfied.
-Denote by $\zeta_Z =\inf \{t \ge 0 : Z(t)=0 \}$ its (almost surely finite) extinction time.
-Let $\pi^Z$ be the associated point process of rescaled jump sizes \eqref{D:piZ}, and note that $\pi^Z$ has no points in $[0,1]\times (\zeta_Z,\infty)$.
-Recall definition (\ref{NX}), and define $N^Z(t) = N^{\pi^Z}(t)$, $t<\zeta_Z$, and $N^Z(t)=0$, $t\ge \zeta_Z$.
+Let $Z$ be a CSBP with branching mechanism $\psi$ started from $Z_0=1$, and assume that Grey's condition (\ref{Egrey0}) is satisfied.
+Denote by $\zeta_Z =\inf\{t \ge0 \dvtx Z(t)=0 \}$ its (almost surely finite) extinction time.
+Let $\pi^Z$ be the associated point process of rescaled jump sizes \eqref{DpiZ}, and note that $\pi^Z$ has no points in $[0,1]\times(\zeta_Z,\infty)$.
+Recall definition (\ref{NX}), and define $N^Z(t) = N^{\pi^Z}(t)$, $t<\zeta_Z$, and $N^Z(t)=0$, $t\ge\zeta_Z$.

-Let us define $v(t) := \inf\{z> 0: \int_z^\infty \psi(q)^{-1}dq <t\}$ with the convention that $\inf \emptyset =\infty$ or equivalently let $v(t)$ be the solution of
+Let us define $v(t):= \inf\{z> 0\dvtx \int_z^\infty\psi(q)^{-1}\,dq <t\} $ with the convention that $\inf\varnothing=\infty$ or equivalently let $v(t)$ be the solution of

-Recall from Duquesne and Le Gall~\cite{duleg} that the function $v$ describes the evolution of the number of alive families at time $t$ in a $\psi$-CSBP.
-More precisely, \begin{proposition} If (\ref{E:grey0}) is satisfied then $N^Z(t)< \infty$, for all $t>0$, almost surely, and moreover
+Recall from Duquesne and Le Gall \cite{duleg} that the function $v$ describes the evolution of the number of alive families at time $t$ in a $\psi$-CSBP.
+More precisely, we have the following: \begin{proposition} If (\ref{Egrey0}) is satisfied, then $N^Z(t)< \infty$, for all $t>0$, almost surely, and moreover

-where $t \mapsto Q(t)$ is a standard Poisson counting process, and where $v(t)$ is defined in (\ref{D:v}).
+where $t \mapsto Q(t)$ is a standard Poisson counting process, and where $v(t)$ is defined in (\ref{Dv}).
 In particular,